BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Avenging Crusader**

-This is a very bad talent pick and should never be played for a few reasons, it doesn't provide you with anywhere near the same amount of damage as the two other options, the healing you gain from it isn't a smart heal which means if one of your players are at 10% health and another at 80% it won't prioritise the 10% health player, also a very none mana efficient talent.
+This is a very bad talent pick and should never be played for a few reasons, it doesn't provide you with anywhere near the same amount of damage as the two other options, the healing you gain from it isn't a smart heal which means if one of your players are at 10% health and another at 80% it won't prioritize the 10% health player, also a very none mana efficient talent.

 **Awakening**